berthrage/BusTemperatureFIS/README.md

 # BusTemperatureFIS
-A Simulation of a Fuzzy Inference System used to regulate air conditioning temperature in buses.
+A Fuzzy Inference System Simulation Tool used to regulate air conditioning temperature in a bus.